-Have You Visited This Majestic Star-Shaped Fort In Sakleshpur Just 4 Hours From Bangalore?
+Have You Visited This Star-Shaped Fort In Sakleshpur Just 4 Hours From Bangalore?

 What Makes It Awesome

-Want to hear about the times when kings, queens, and warriors reigned supreme, and the lands were not the Seven Kingdoms?
-Manjarabad Fort, atop a hillock, is one of the many forts built by Tipu Sultan and is known for it's unique star-shaped designed.
-Although the shape is hard to tell from a ground level even if you were to walk around the perimeter, you will get an idea.
+Manjarabad Fort, atop a hillock, is one of the many forts built by Tipu Sultan and is known for it's unique star-shaped design.
+Although the shape is hard to tell from a ground-level even if you were to walk around the perimeter, you will get an idea.
 The eight walls with the bastions that project out like arrowheads are what gives the fort its unique shape.
 The views are amazing, given that it's above 3,000 meters above sea level.
 On a good day, you can see as far as the Arabian Sea.
 On a bad day, use a drone to capture this!

 According to legend, there are many underground tunnels that connect the fort to Mysore as well as Srirangapatna Fort.
 Unfortunately, these are closed by the tourism board, and there goes anyone's chance of being the next Indiana Jones.
 But hey, there's plenty of spots in and around the fort to do your best Harrison Ford impression, so probably you'd want to take a photographer friend to click the best ones.